Last reviewed and updated: 11 May 2020

 EXTERN_C _IRQL_requires_(PASSIVE_LEVEL) NTKERNELAPI NTSTATUS DbgkWerCaptureLiveKernelDump( _In_z_ PWCHAR ComponentName, _In_ ULONG LiveDumpCode, _In_ ULONG_PTR LiveDumpParam1, _In_ ULONG_PTR LiveDumpParam2, _In_ ULONG_PTR LiveDumpParam3, _In_ ULONG_PTR LiveDumpParam4, _In_ ULONG_PTR I, _In_ ULONG_PTR Dont, _In_ ULONG Know );

 It took me a bit to get to that point and I was pretty excited when my module linked and loaded on the target.
-I then called the API and………..nothing happened.
+I then called the API and…. (wait for it)….. nothing happened.
 No crash, no debug output, no Live Kernel Report, nothing.
 Never one to give up so easily, I poked around and saw that there were DbgPrintEx calls being made inside this API and this led to two debug print filters that can be set to get more information:

 0: kd> ed nt!Kd_WER_Mask f 0: kd> ed nt!Kd_CRASHDUMP_Mask f